digital-asset/daml/docs/source/app-dev/command-deduplication.rst

    - * Application crashed

-     * Retry from obtaining a completion offset (:ref:`step 2 <dedup-bounded-step-offset>`).
+     * Retry by restarting the submission process from "obtaining a completion offset" (:ref:`step 2 <dedup-bounded-step-offset>`).

    - * ``ALREADY_EXISTS`` / :ref:`DUPLICATE_COMMAND <error_code_DUPLICATE_COMMAND>`

-     * The change ID has already been accepted on the ledger within the reported deduplication period.
+     * The change ID has already been accepted by the ledger within the reported deduplication period.
        The optional field ``completion_offset`` contains the precise offset.
        Report success for the ledger change.